-Clare Church is a research officer for IISD’s Resilience Program.
+Clare Church is a Policy Analyst for IISD’s Resilience Program.
 Her work focuses on environment, conflict and peacebuilding, analyzing the connections between environmental change, natural resources and security.

 Clare brings a diverse background in political science and investigative journalism, with an emphasis on issues of human rights and international relations.
 Her past experience includes conducting archival research for investigative news outlets and documentaries, as well as providing reporting and writing for news organizations such as OpenDemocracy, New York Magazine and Philanthropy New York.